 Instructions for voting are found in this Proxy Statement and are contained on the proxy or voting instruction card.
 It is important that your shares be represented and voted, regardless of the size of your holdings.
 Whether or not you plan to attend the Annual Meeting, I encourage you to vote your shares in advance of the meeting using any one of the convenient methods described.

-On behalf of the Board, I appreciate your continued support of Middlesex Water Company.
+On behalf of the Board, I appreciate your continued interest and participation in the affairs of Middlesex Water Company.
 I look forward to seeing you at the Annual Meeting.

 Sincerely,